Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 In addition to getting a surety bond, home care organizations and their aides are subject to the following license requirements, established by Section 1, Article 6 of the HCSCPA:

-Aides must complete 5 hours of entry level training, 2 hours of orientation, 3 hours of safety training, and 5 hours of annual competency training
+- Five hours of entry level training, two hours of orientation, three hours of safety training, and five hours of annual competency training

 Along with these requirements, home care aides must submit an application for inclusion in the California Department of Social Services’ registry.